 Students will develop their skills in engaging the biological literature across a range of biological disciplines, such as physiology, molecular biology, and ecology.
 After reading and critiquing several advanced papers, the student's critical reading skills will be applied to a final course project in a research area of interest to the student.
-This can serve as a starting point for literature review required for the student's Senior Honors Thesis.
+This can serve as a starting point for the literature review that is required for the student's Senior Honors Thesis.